Safety First: Why Kids Need to Learn Real Names for Private Parts

 Have you talked to your child about their private parts?

-If you found the information helpful, please forward this article to friends and family as a way to jump start an important discussion.
+If you found the information helpful, forward this article to friends and family to jump-start an important discussion.